 As harsh as it may sound, the reality is that if you only keep one copy of your business-critical data, or if the original and backup reside in the same physical location, your business is at serious risk.
 Until you have a continuously-updated copy of your data stored at an offsite location – whether at a colocation facility or in the cloud – a site-wide disaster can destroy everything you’ve worked so hard to build.
 And if you think about it, this is truly the easiest business risk to safeguard!
 Whether you approach the solution by using cloud storage or by replicating it to an offsite location, you can sleep easier knowing that your data is truly protected, regardless of what happens.

-So as we approach the height of hurricane season over the next few weeks, and risk of the next earthquake, tornado, or fire is ever-present, do yourself and favor and take action on your disaster recovery plan right now.
+So as we approach the height of wildfire season over the next few weeks, and the risk of the next hurricane, earthquake, or tornado is ever-present, do yourself and favor and take action on your disaster recovery plan right now.
 It doesn’t have to be complex, and it really doesn’t have to cost a lot!
 But if and when the next natural disaster hits, you’ll be glad you took care of it.